sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

    Replaces the default progress and result output with TeamCity format.
 This is used for integration with JetBrains TeamCity and other CI tools that support the TeamCity service message protocol.

 ``--testdox``
    Replaces the default result output with TestDox format.
 TestDox renders test method names as human-readable sentences, providing a behavior-driven view of the test suite.
+To write TestDox output to a file instead, use ``--testdox-html`` or ``--testdox-text`` (see :ref:`appendixes.cli-options.logging`).

 ``--testdox-summary``
    Repeats the TestDox output for tests that had errors, failures, or issues at the end of the test run.
 This provides a focused summary of problematic tests in TestDox format.
+Requires ``--testdox``.

 ``--debug``
    Replaces the default progress and result output with detailed debugging information.
 This shows event-by-event details of the test execution process.